Chord Leadsheet Editor

 For example, in order to render:

-you could use the following interpretation parameters: Hint: use the P shortcut from the chord leadsheet editor to directly change the interpretation of the selected chord symbols .
+you could use the following interpretation parameters: Hint: see below the keyboard shortcuts to easily change the interpretation of selected chords.

 Select a chord symbol, edit it and select the Harmony tab.